Planning permission for houses in multiple occupation

 I need proof that I do not need to apply

-If your HMO for three or more people in one of the Wards listed above was converted before 17th June 2021, and you need proof that you do not need to apply for planning permission, you can apply for a lawful development certificate.
+If your HMO for three or more people is located within the Article 4 area and was converted before 17th June 2021, and you need proof that you do not need to apply for planning permission, you can apply for a lawful development certificate.